AriFordsham/GHCWiki/data-parallel/work-plan.md

 - **Desugaring comprehensions:** The current desugaring of array comprehensions produces very inefficient code.
 This needs to be improved.
 In particular, the `map/crossMap` base case in `dotP` for `x<-xs` and use `zipWith` instead of `map/zip`.

 - **Unlifted functions:** For some scalar functions (especially numeric functions and functions operating on enumerations), it is easier to not lift them at all; rather than to lift them and then attempt to recover the original form with fusion and other optimisations.
 An example is the `SumSq` benchmark, where we have `sumP (mapP (\x -> x * x) [:1..n:]`.
 Here, we would rather not lift `\x -> x * x` at all.
 Roman implemented a very simple form of this idea (which works for `SumSq`).
 However, we would like this in a more general form, where named functions that remain unlifted are marked suitably, as clients of a function can only be unlifted if all functions it calls are already unlifted.
+How much does that tie in with **Selective vectorisation**?

 Category:  *Compile time* (improve compile times):